Biography of Humphry Davy

 1811: Faraday sends Humphry Davy a large bound selection of his notes on his lectures which impresses Davy tremendously.
-Davy took him on as his assistant due to a temporary blindness he had contracted after an explosion in his laboratory the previous year.
-(Davy was later to twice block Faraday’s election to a Fellowship of the Royal Society some say from professional jealousy).
+Davy takes him on as his assistant due to a temporary blindness he has contracted after an explosion in his laboratory the previous year.
+(Davy was later to twice block Faraday’s election to a Fellowship of the Royal Society, some say from professional jealousy).

-1812: Davy received a Knighthood.
-He marries Jan Apreece on11th April, a rich Scottish Widow.
+1812: Davy receives a Knighthood.
+He marries Jan Apreece on 11th April, a rich Scottish Widow.

-1813: He built a giant battery in the basement of the Royal Society of London made up of two thousand plates and taking up nearly 900 square feet of space.
-Davy then toured Europe with his new wife and his assistant Faraday however his wife treats him like a servant.
+1813: He builds a giant battery in the basement of the Royal Society of London made up of two thousand plates and taking up nearly 900 square feet of space.
+Davy then tours Europe with his new wife and his assistant Faraday however his wife treats him like a servant.

-1815: Returned to England.
-Invented the Miner’s Safety Lamp which would burn safely even if there was an explosive mixture of methane and air present in a mine.
+1815: He returns to England.
+He invents the Miner’s Safety Lamp which burns safely even if there is an explosive mixture of methane and air present in a mine.
 Davy did not patent his lamp and some say that George Stephenson created the lamp first but that is disputed.
-Davy made Iodine Pentoxide for the first time, an odourless, colourless substance of high density.
+Davy makes Iodine Pentoxide for the first time, an odourless, colourless substance of high density.

 1824: Faraday eventually becomes a Fellow of the Royal Society of London.

-1825: Hans Christian Oersted first successfully isolated Aluminium despite Davy’s first failed attempts.
-It is interesting that the United States took on Davy’s name for this metal (Aluminum) whereas everywhere else Aluminium is used.
+1825: Hans Christian Oersted first successfully isolates Aluminium despite Davy’s first failed attempts.
+It is interesting that the United States takes on Davy’s name for this metal (Aluminum) whereas everywhere else the term Aluminium is used.

-1827: Davy became seriously ill and this was said to have been caused by the many gasses that he had inhaled over the years.
+1827: Davy becomes seriously ill and this was said to have been caused by the many gasses that he had inhaled over the years.

-1829: He moved to Rome in order to regain his health but dies later at Geneva.
+1829: He moves to Rome in order to regain his health but dies later at Geneva.

 1799: “Researches Chemical and Physical”